Nawaz Sharif leaves for London from Lahore in air ambulance

 According to immigration sources, Nawaz's medical files were handed over to the team traveling with the former prime minister in the air ambulance.
 Doctors also conducted blood tests prior to the departure.

-Earlier on Tuesday, PML-N spokesperson Marriyum Aurangzeb said in a statement that doctors completed a medical examination of Nawaz ahead of his departure and he was administered high doses of steroids and medicines to ensure that his condition remains stable during travel.
+In a separate statement issued earlier on Tuesday, Aurangzeb said that doctors completed a medical examination of Nawaz ahead of his departure and he was administered high doses of steroids and medicines to ensure that his condition remains stable during travel.

 In its notification, the ministry reproduced the undertakings provided by Shehbaz Sharif and Nawaz to the LHC in which the terms of their travel and return have been laid out.
 The former prime minister's name remains on the Exit Control List (ECL).